Connect with us

 Would you have any suggestions for the treatment of rosacea following Chemo treatment?
 My face is a constant red blotchy colour, and I have no idea where to start with it, besides the rosacea it is in very good condition.

-Firstly I hope you now have the all-clear.
-So things to look at are first, are the blotches permanent (always there) if you press them, do they fade (blanch) then come back quickly.
+Firstly, I hope you now have the all-clear.
+So things to look at are first, are the blotches permanent (always there) if you press them, do they fade (blanch), and then come back quickly?
 If this is the case, it would be that you have a matting of tiny broken veins.
-The only way to treat these would be with laser or IPL (normally not an issue, but check with your Dr re timings).
+The only way to treat these would be with laser or IPL (normally not an issue, but check with your doctor regarding timings).
 If it is the more traditional rosacea symptoms, then start with a calming product like NIOD´s MG, Modulating Glucosides, use ceramide-based products but not too rich, Cerave do a simple cleanser and moisturising lotion.

-I was just given a prescription for Finacea.
+I have Finacea.
 Any suggestions for other skincare products to use with this?
-How long do I need to use the Finacea until I can try to layer other actives too?
+How long do I need to use the Finacea until I can try to layer other activities, too?

 Hi, so you are basically using prescription-strength Azelaic acid.
 So to start, I would be looking to add in some protective and restorative ingredients like lipids (found in NIOD MG) if your skin is tolerating the Finacea well, then I would start adding other products within 2-4 weeks.
 My clients play around with their regime until it suits their needs.
 Eg they may only use Finacea at night so they can use antioxidants, niacinamide and SPF during the day.

 The most important factor is to be constant with your products; if you feel like the rosacea gets under control, don’t jump ship with products (or your main ingredients).
 However, you could look at reducing Finacea to every second or third night, giving you the opportunity to use another product on those nights.
-Then if you get a flare-up, you simply increase the Finacea again.
+Then, if you get a flare-up, you can simply increase the Finacea again. – Debbie Thomas Q&A

 Can I use metronidazole (for rosacea) with other skincare products (like niacinamide, glycolic acid, retinol, vitamin C suspension) for other skin concerns (ageing, acne scarring, textural issues)?

 Thank you!
 Yes, you can but don’t throw everything on at once though serums can go on first, wait 10-15 mins then apply Metronidazole.
 It is antibacterial so shouldn’t interfere with other products.
-In the am make sure to apply SPF.
+In the am make sure to apply SPF.” – Debbie Thomas

 The Ordinary Rosacea Regimen/Routine